mustafakaya/Azure-Reliability-Checker-Tool/APRL-Rules.md

-This page lists all of the Azure Services for which the APRL has guidance, recommendations and queries for.
+This page lists all of the Azure Services for which the APRL has guidance, recommendations and queries.

 ## Azure Databricks Summary of Recommendations